smaroua/maven-project/README.md

-Simple helloword project to test CI/CD with Jenkins
+hjs Simple helloword project to test CI/CD with Jenkins

 It's a maven Project !!!!